xfyuan/vim-mac-dictionary/README.md

 # vim-mac-dictionary

-A Vim plugin that helps you find words using Mac's dictionary app.
+A Vim plugin that helps you find words using macOS Dictionary.app.

+Support to display the result in NeoVim's Floating Window.

 ![vim-mac-dict-plugin-demo](https://cdn.jsdelivr.net/gh/xfyuan/ossimgs@master/20200714vim-mac-dict-plugin-demo.gif)